-- 1.3.
-It is proposed to construct a further 35 double lodges to the north of the existing Enchanted Village Lodges which lie to the east of the existing hotel complex. - 1.4.
+- 1.5.
+It is proposed to construct 102 pods, with a maximum 4 person occupancy, to the north of the existing Enchanted Village Lodges which lie to the east of the existing hotel complex. - 1.6.
 The Resort has a Long Term Plan that includes a strategy to provide family accommodation to encourage longer stays which assists in reducing the peak time traffic movements on the local highway network.
+The provision of further family accommodation is intended to further enhance its position in the family short break market and will reduce the peak period traffic movements. - 1.7.
+Phase 2 of the Lodge development will provide an increase in the available Resort accommodation by 102 pods (102 keys) from the existing total of 592 keys made up of:

+Alton Towers Hotel 175 keys

+Splash Landings 216 keys

+CBeebies Land Hotel 76 keys

+Enchanted Village 120 keys

+Tree Houses 5 keys

+Total 592

-The provision of further family accommodation is intended to further enhance its position in the family short break market and will reduce the peak period traffic movements. - 1.5.
-Phase II of the Lodge development will provide an increase in the available Resort accommodation by 70 keys from the existing 391 hotel rooms, 61 double lodges (122 keys) and 5 tree houses (13% increase) which is in line with the Resort's Long Term Plan. - 1.6.
-Furthermore highways contributions have been made by Alton Towers Resort to the County Council to allow local measures to be implemented to improve traffic flows in the surrounding area. - 1.7.
-The lodges will be constructed on concrete plinths at ground level with accommodation for up to 5 persons. - 1.8.
-The development will be constructed in three sub-phases: - Phase 2.1 26 double Lodges (52 keys) with service huts, maintenance and staff facilities together with the approved extension to the restaurant. - Phase 2.2 Provision of an area for the erection of Tipis adjacent to the existing restaurant for events, extension to the service core and toilet facilities. - Phase 2.3 Remaining 9 double Lodges (18 keys) with reception area and service hut. - 1.9.
-This Transport Assessment examines the total development.
-The earlier phases will have a lesser transport impact. - 1.10.
-As part of the development it is proposed to provide a pedestrian link into the Lodges from the existing car park to the north of the site.
+This is an increase of 17% and in line with the Resort's Long Term Plan.

+- 1.8.
+Furthermore, highways contributions have been made by Alton Towers Resort to the County Council to allow local measures to be implemented to improve traffic flows in the surrounding area. - 1.9.
+This Transport Assessment examines the total development. - 1.10.
+As part of the development it is proposed to provide a pedestrian link into the Pods from the existing car park to the north of the site. - 1.11.
+Guests will park in Car park J, check in at the reception building and then walk to their pod with their luggage, this will be a vehicle less site.
+With the exception of the emergency services and golf cart service vehicles. - 1.12.
-- 1.11.
-The accommodation will be managed as part of the existing hotel complex and guests will be able to deliver baggage to the lodges using golf carts.
-Only disabled guests, service vehicles and emergency vehicles will be allowed on the site. - 1.12.
 The development will be accessed using the existing Resort access road from the Farley Lane entrance.
 The location of the development and layout are shown in Figure 1.1.